 Nikki spent her early career in feature film development in Los Angeles, with stints at Twentieth Century Fox and Michael Douglas’s company at Paramount.
 She began producing and writing independently with the award-winning documentary, Urban Rescuers, and continues to follow her passion for nonfiction film with her business, Life-Portraits.
-Nikki has taught a variety of film/video and English classes at the College of Southern Nevada and Nevada State College, and is a freelance writer for Story Terrace.
+Nikki teaches a variety of film/video and English classes at the College of Southern Nevada and Nevada State College, and is a freelance writer for Story Terrace.
 She holds a B.S. in Film from Boston University, and an MFA in Creative Writing from Sierra Nevada College.

 Danette is the Film Resource Coordinator for the Nevada Film Office.
 The Nevada Film Office markets the state’s diverse locations and promotes Nevada as a premier destination for productions.
 Danette’s work focuses primarily in the area of Public and Community relations; however, her passion for the local community keeps her involved in all aspects of the operations.
 Working closely with major productions, Danette directly has a hand in films, television series, and commercials featuring Las Vegas and Nevada, driving economic benefits, tourism and promoting our state.
 She holds an M.S. in Library Science from the University of North Texas, and a B.A. in Foreign Languages from UC, Riverside.